djbob2000/jpeglic/README.md

 Automatically saves your preferences using `electron-store`, so your workflow continues where you left off.

-#### Auto-Updates

-Integrated with `electron-updater` to check for new releases, download them, and install on restart.

 #### Custom Titlebar

 A native-inspired titlebar with window controls that keeps the content area consistent across platforms.